deco3500-2017/Team-Unfit/Wk12 Standup.md

 Nipun
 - Make more Chanllenges available.
-- Make posible challenge othe people.
+- Make posible challenge other people.
 - Conduct more user testings and put this prototype in front of users.

 FeiSn